 It’s very simple to get started with the Lumea Advanced.

-- Plug it in and simply press the power button to cycle up through the intensity levels.
+- Press the power button to cycle through and select your intensity level

 I tested the Lumea Advanced on my legs, bikini line and face and this is how it went.